Svedrin/failplay/README.md

 FailAudio
 =========

-FailPlay also comes with a command-line player named failaudio, which has the same features (crossfade, queue) but is intended for more ad-hoc use.
+FailPlay also comes with a command-line player named `failaudio`, which has the same features (crossfade, queue) but is intended for more ad-hoc use.

+Note that unlike FailPlay, `failaudio` does *not* infinitely repeat its playlist, but plays it only once.

 Requirements
 ============